Group Testing: An Information Theory Perspective: The linear regime

-In fact, under the combinatorial prior (see Section \ref{sec:whatis} and the Appendix to Chapter \ref{ch:introduction}), where $k$ is known, we only require $T = n-1$ tests, since we will know whether or not the final item is defective by whether we have found $k-1$ or $k$ defectives so far.
+In fact, under the combinatorial prior (see Section \ref{sec:whatis}) in which $k$ is known, we only require $T = n-1$ tests, since we will know whether or not the final item is defective by whether we have found $k-1$ or $k$ defectives so far.
 This still has rate $h(\beta)$, of course.
-Henceforth, we use the word `optimal' to mean `has optimal rate' to avoid considering such `second-order' behaviour.
+Henceforth, we use the word `optimal' to mean `has an optimal rate' to avoid considering such `second-order' behaviour.

 Combining \eqref{eq:indiv} with the counting bound, we see that the capacity $C = C(\beta)$ (or zero-error capacity $C_0$) of group testing in the linear regime is bounded by $ h(\beta) \leq C(\beta) \leq 1 $.